compsocialscience/summer-institute/2022/helsinki/apply.md

 Further, when making our evaluations, we attempt to account for an applicant’s career stage and previous educational opportunities.

+Due to the fluctuating COVID situation and potential changes in travel policies, we have chosen to keep SICSS Helsinki online this year.
+We do our best to accommodate for various timezones during the two-week period.
+We have also developed various mechanism to support engagement and peer-interaction to make online activities as social and community building as possible

 ## How to Apply

 Applicants must submit the following documents: